-Contractor will accept all referrals from CFS DR Program and provide case management services.
+Contractor will accept all referrals from CFS DR Program that meet criteria of a victim child ages 0-5 and provide case management services.
 Contractor will assign cases to case managers immediately after an MDT.
 Contractor will not maintain a wait list.
 If the total number of referrals exceeds the projected case load by 25%, the County and Contractor will meet to discuss on-going case management on new referrals.
 Case management services will be provided based on the priority population outlined in Exhibit A.II.